leenasohail/PhysiGym/man/docstring/physigym.envs.ModelPhysiCellEnv.__init__.md

                 the file will be loaded with lxml and stored at self.x_root. therefor all data from the setting.xml file is later on accessible via the self.x_root.xpath('//xpath/string/') xpath construct.
-                study this source code class for explicite examples. for more information about xpath study the following links:
+                study this source code class for explicit examples. for more information about xpath study the following links:
                 + https://en.wikipedia.org/wiki/XPath
                 + https://www.w3schools.com/xml/xpath_intro.asp